Gender and Diversity Research Network

 Memberships

-LAGEN (Working Group of Institutions for Women’s and Gender Studies in Lower Saxony): The newsletter of LAGEN informs about news of research, events, calls for papers and job advertisements.
-It can be subscribed here.
+LAGEN (Working Group of Institutions for Women’s and Gender Studies in Lower Saxony): The LAGEN newsletter provides news and updates about research, events, calls for papers and job.
+You can subscribe here.

-The Gender and Diversity Research Network is also a member of the network "Netzwerk deutschsprachige Diversitätsforschung" (Diversitätsforschung D-A-CH), which provides a regular and interdisciplinary exchange of scientists on the topic of diversity.
-You can subscribe to the mailing list of the "Netzwerk deutschsprachige Diversitätsforschung" here.
+The Gender and Diversity Research Network is also a member of "Netzwerk deutschsprachige Diversitätsforschung" (Diversitätsforschung D-A-CH).
+The network facilitates interdisciplinary exchange among scholars of diversity.
+You can subscribe to the "Netzwerk deutschsprachige Diversitätsforschung" email list here.

 Dr. Ben Trott (School of Culture and Society)